unfoldingWord/unfoldingWord.github.io-old/README.md

 If you do not have the `bundle` executable, then you'll need to run `sudo gem install bundle` first.

-### Pre Production Testing

-To test locally, run `make test`.
-This will build the site and run Markdown lint and HTMLProofer.
-If those pass then you can run `make serve` to have Jekyll serve the site so that you can browse your changes locally.

-After testing locally, push your changes to master (you can use `make commit`).
-They will then be visible at https://test.unfoldingword.org/ within seconds.

-### Push to Production

-After pre production testing, run `make publish` from this repo's root and your changes should be visible within 5 minutes on https://unfoldingword.org.
-Note that running `make publish` will immediately sync from the test site to production, without regenerating the site first.

-#### Updating dependencies
+### Updating dependencies

     bundle update

+### Publishing Setup

+There are two branches that are built and deployed to S3 by Travis CI:

+* `develop`
+* `master`

+The develop branch may be seen online at http://test-unfoldingword.org.s3-website-us-west-2.amazonaws.com.

+The master branch is available at https://unfoldingword.org.

+#### Pre Production Testing

+You may run `make test`, or `make build`, or `make serve` to test and review your changes locally.
+Once the `cibuild.sh` script passes successfully locally, you may commit and push to the `develop` branch.
+You can do this by running `make commit`.

+#### Push to Production

+If Travis CI has built and deployed the `develop` branch successfully, you may merge it into the `master` branch.
+You can do this by running `make publish`.
+Your changes should be visible within 5 minutes on https://unfoldingword.org.

-#### Custom YAML Values
+### Custom YAML Values

 * header_image: Used as the src for an img tag
 * header_image_layout: Currently the only value supported is 'icon'